Poetry Slam, Inc.: History

-PSI created a website and held a summer workshop at SUNY-Oneota.
+PSi created a website and held a summer workshop at SUNY-Oneonta.
 It staged slams on a major cable television network and organized annual regional competitions in numerous host cities converging the more talented participants on the annual National Poetry Slam.

-Though poetry slams are maintained in a growing number of cities by local volunteer organizers, the vast majority of slam series follow the rules established by PSI, PSI's founders and its members.
+Poetry slams are maintained in a number of cities by local volunteer organizers.

 Poetry Slam, Inc.'s voting body elected in 2018 to cease its three major 2019 poetry slams.
+The Womxn of the World Poetry Slam resumed in 2020 with a new official website and management team.

 Organizational structure

-PSI's Executive Council is headed by a seven-member board of poets and slam organizers, elected by representatives of local slams (SlamMasters) every two years.
+PSi's Executive Council is headed by a seven-member board of poets and slam organizers, elected by representatives of local slams (SlamMasters) every two years.
 It maintains a certification process for poetry slam series and holds annual organizational meetings.